cshawsome/link-transport-integrate/README.md

 [citation pending]

 ## Code structure
-Scripts are to be run in numerical order
+Scripts for the simulation study are in the simulation_study folder and are to be run in numerical order. <br>
+The functions folder houses general purpose functions for simulation study scripts